bastekmisiek02/BearDynamicArray/Documentation/class DynamicArray.md

 template<typename T>
 class DynamicArray;

-DynamicArray is class like std::vector, but in the future will have more functionality.
+DynamicArray is class like std::vector, but in the future it will have more functionality.

 T - is a type to storage